ricardojoserf/subdoler/README.md

 - [Domains (no subdomains) from a list of ranges](#5)

 When calculating the subdomains, it creates a TMUX session.
-You can wait until the programs end or process it later [with option (--process)](#6).
+You can wait until the programs end or process it later [with -p](#6).

-You can decide which programs run setting the value of these options to *True* in the **config.py** file:
+You can decide which programs are run setting the value of these options to *True* in the **config.py** file:

 * Options to enumerate subdomains: